 You would not usually want several leases falling vacant at or around the same time.
 This is only done when you want to remix or redevelop the property; hence, the only way to achieve that would be by creating vacancies.

 The best way to consider and construct the multiple tenant activities and plans in a complex property are to graph the tenants in a calendar display over say the next 3 years.
 You can then see where you need to handle cash flow exposure issues created by lease vacancies and expires.

 The larger the property, the greater the need to have a business plan to consolidate the performance of the property.
 The business plan will have ramifications on the design of the tenancy mix.

-The business plan will set directions for the property given known demographics of the community and the local businesses.
+The business plan will set directions for the property given the known demographics of the community and the local businesses.
 Business plans are very useful with retail properties.
-You can tune the tenancy mix where the success of the tenant is driven from the customer’s acceptance and use of the property.
+You can tune the tenancy mix where the success of the tenant is driven by the customer’s acceptance and use of the property.

 The business plan for a property is designed to set essential standards and targets within —

 - choices of tenant